-Certain RBC GAM employees have access to non-public investment and trading information in investment fund accounts.
-The employees, and RBC GAM, have a conflict between the personal financial interests of the employees and the interests of RBC GAM's investment funds, including the Fund.
-RBC GAM and its employees must ensure this non-public information is sufficiently protected so that employees do not use the information to benefit from trading in their personal accounts ahead of the firm and.

-possibly, at the expense of the investment funds.
+Certain RBC GAM employees have access to non-public investment and trading information in investment funds and client accounts.
+The employees and RBC GAM have a conflict between the personal financial interests of the employees and the interests of RBC GAM's investment funds, including the Fund.
+RBC GAM and its employees must ensure this non-public information is sufficiently protected so that employees do not use the information to benefit from trading in their personal accounts ahead of the firm and, possibly, at the expense of the investment funds.
 In order to manage this conflict, RBC GAM monitors and controls personal trading by those employees who have access to information with respect to proposed trades for investment funds.

-RBC GAM employees and employees of a sub-advisor, or any other affiliate of RBC GAM or a subsidiary of Royal Bank are permitted to invest in RBC GAM investment funds.
+RBC GAM employees are permitted to invest in RBC GAM investment funds (including the Fund).
 A conflict would arise if these employees were treated differently or better than external investors (e.g. allowing RBC GAM employees to circumvent restrictions on minimum investments, short term trading, late trading or redemptions) which might conflict with the interests of external investors.
 In order to control for this conflict, RBC GAM treats all such employees the same as external investors.
 And as investors, all such employees are required to abide by the same requirements outlined in the offering documents of the investment funds in which they invest.